2022 Ecuador landslides: Geographical Explanation and Impacts

 Ecuador, the neighbour of Colombia and Peru, is in western South America.
 It has a population of approximately 18 million, many choosing urban living with 2 million living in Ecuador's capital, Quito.
 Inhabitants are attracted to the city's history, architecture, ease of transportation, employment opportunities, education, and medical facilities.

 Quito has a temperate climate but is surrounded by the Andes Mountains which increases the vulnerability of the city, with the high mountains and deep valleys, the city is at a heightened risk of multiple natural threats, including landslides, volcano eruptions, floods, and earthquakes.

 October to May is renowned for the rainy season however, 31 January 2022 – 1 February 2022 saw the heaviest rainfall in Ecuador since 2003, forty times more rain fell than expected.
 As a result, landslides triggered a heavy flow of water, mud, and rocks from the slopes of Pichincha Volcano, destroying recreation grounds, houses and sweeping vehicles away, causing significant dangers with missing people, injuries, and loss of life.

 La Gasca and La Comuna, small neighbourhoods in Quito, were the worst affected.
 Although Ecuador is seen as a middle-income country these areas do not reflect that, with La Comuna's low socio-economic inhabitants still trying to recover from the impacts of COVID-19.
 The landslides resulted in structural damage, littering of debris, displacement of residents and both physical and psychological harm with an increased risk of further poverty.

 The main cause of the floods and landslide is thought to be linked with the growing impacts of climate change, with a rise in irregular weather patterns such as El Niño and La Niña.
-Surrounding South American countries were also exposed to the adverse weather co nditions, with Brazil witnessing similar scenes, resulting in 24 deaths.
+Surrounding South American countries were also exposed to the adverse weather conditions, with Brazil witnessing similar scenes, resulting in 24 deaths.